Pizarro, the 13 men of Gallo Island and the fate of Peru.

 Francisco Pizarro was illiterate, illegitimate and ill bred.
 He was also clever, violent and resourceful.
 He came from an arrabal or slum in Trujilla which is in Extramdura in Western Spain.
 A breeding ground for Conquistadors due to the impoverished living conditions of the poor arrabalero’s, and indeed the gentry, to whom his philandering father belonged.
 It was a landlocked and impoverished part of Spain, covered in rocky scrubland, where walled towns rose from seas of parched grass.
 Scraping a living form the soil was a hard and unrewarding existence.
 Extrameños were much like the land they came from.
 Hard, uncommunicative and cruel.

 It had taken half a century of toil and pain to put his past behind him.
 The last thing he had turned his back on was Spain, when he had left it as a young man, and he wasn’t about to restart the habit.
-Pizarro had left Spain as a young man, all his life many people had turned their back’s on him but that had been their folly.
+All his life many people had been turning their back’s on him but that had been their folly.
 With no prospects he travelled to the Indies to seek his fortune at the point of a sword.
 Now fully grown he knew himself and he knew the world, he also knew how far he would go to get what he wanted from it.

-Hearing of the plight of the explorers on the Isle of Gallo from their compadres the new Governor offered any man who so wished the chance to return and that nine would be forced to remain, he also detained Almagro.
-Pizarro, not usually emotional could not hide his frustration and anguish when he discovered that his men wanted to give up when the riches of Peru were within his grasp.
-Months before, their pilot Bartolomé Ruiz, had sailed out and captured a large native ship, it was laden with valuables and goods, the sailors aboard were quite unlike the other Indians they had encountered and told them of the vast empire to the south.
+Hearing of the plight of the explorers on the Isle of Gallo from their compadres the new Governor sent an offer any man who so wished, to return and that nine would be forced to remain, he also detained Almagro.
+Pizarro, not usually emotional could not hide his frustration and anguish when he discovered that his men wanted to give up when the riches of Peru were, to his mind, within his grasp.
+Months before, their pilot Bartolomé Ruiz, had sailed out and captured a large native ship, it was laden with valuables and goods, the sailors aboard were quite unlike the other Indians they had encountered and told the Spaniards of the vast empire to the south.
 For as much as he was brooding and silent, when it came time to speak Pizarro also did not mince words, it wasn’t how he was raised to act, and it didn’t suit him.

 “Comrades and friends, on this side lies the part which represents, death, hardship, hunger, nakedness and abandonment; this side here represents comfort.
 Here you return to Panama – to be poor!
 There you may go on to Peru to be rich.
 You choose which best becomes you as brave Spaniards.”